Hypamas/HYPAMAS/README.md

 Details:
 =======
 >1) HYPAMAS can automatically control thread to determine whether using parallel computation.
-This feature can be turned off in parameter 'iparm' then HYPAMAS will execute the program by threads that the user gives.
+This feature can be turned off in parameter iparm[kIparmAutoParallelOff] then HYPAMAS will execute the program by threads that the user gives.
 >2) Forward elimination(L*y=b) and backward substitution(U*x=y) performs much fewer floating-point operations per second(FLOPS) than a numerical LU factorization, it is not guaranteed that parallelization of triangular solves can gain performance improvements.
 So it is always recommended that triangular solves are sequential.
 >3) HYPAMAS only supports the sparse matrix A stored in a compressed sparse row format[(CSR)](https://en.wikipedia.org/wiki/Sparse_matrix).
 If the sparse matrix given is stored in a compressed sparse column(CSC), HYPAMAS should solve A<sup>T</sup>*x=b instead of A*x=b.
-This option is controled in parameter 'iparm'.
+This option is controled in parameter iparm[kIparmSolveTranspose].

 Requirements:
 ===========